 Choose from over 30+ question types, add your own themes and create amazing surveys that people love answering.

 Opinion Scales Surveys or rating surveys let you know how your customers rate the experience you provide them.
 In this article, we will explore more about 1 to 10 Opinion Scale Surveys, their uses, and some smart tips to effectively use the 1 to 10 Opinion Scale surveys.
 Let’s know what Opinion Scale Surveys are.

 Opinion Scale Survey is a common type of survey wherein customers are asked to share their opinion on their experience with a product, service, or any aspect of the business in the form of scores on a rating scale.

 An Opinion scale can be both descriptive as well as numeric.
 In a 1 to 10 Opinion Scale Survey, a numeric scale is provided where rating options lie from 1 to 10, among which the customers can choose a score to rate their experience.
 Here, ten represents the most positive experience, and one(or zero) illustrates the most negative experience.

 One of the most common examples of this survey is a Net Promoter Score Survey.
-In this survey, customers are asked their likeliness to recommend a business to their friends and known ones on a scale of 0 to 10, where 10 means Most Likely, and 0 means Not at all Likely to recommend.
+In this survey, customers are asked about their likeliness to recommend a business to their friends and known ones on a scale of 0 to 10, where ten means Most Likely, and zero means Not at all Likely to recommend.